 MSID Pair Delivered Volume Notification

-To ensure that MSID Pair Delivered Volumes are determined in good faith and in accordance with Good Industry Practice a VLP must be able to provide upon request:
+To ensure that MSID Pair Delivered Volumes and ABS MSID Pair Delivered Volumes are determined in good faith and in accordance with Good Industry Practice, VLPs and the NETSO must be able to provide upon request:

-Sufficient information to demonstrate how the Delivered Volumes for any MSID Pair were derived.
+Sufficient information to demonstrate how the MSID Pair Delivered Volumes or ABS MSID Pair Delivered Volumes for any MSID Pair were derived.

-It shall be possible for the VLP to re-run any individual determination of Delivered Volumes to recreate the results exactly as originally calculated, as a historic report.
+It shall be possible for the VLP or the NETSO to re-run any individual determination of Delivered Volumes to recreate the results exactly as originally calculated, as a historical report.
 This shall include the facility to exclude later versions of business data which were received after the process was originally run.

 Should any Delivered Volume process or other report process generate informational, warning or error logs as part of its processing, these logs should be available for inspection.